This Is How European Governments Reacted To Trump's Decision To Pull Out Of The Paris Climate Accord

 "We deem the momentum generated in Paris in December 2015 irreversible and we firmly believe that the Paris agreement cannot be renegotiated since it is a vital instrument for our planet, societies and economies," they said.

-German chancellor Angela Merkel also said Trump’s decision was regrettable, but added that she would continue working to "save our planet."
+German chancellor Angela Merkel said Trump’s decision was disappointing, but added that she would continue working to "save our planet."

 Her chief of staff also urged other countries to fight for the Paris commitments.

+In a read out of the phone conversation Trump had with the European leaders, the White House said thanked them for holding "frank, substantive discussions on this issue during his first months in office."

+"He also reassured the leaders that America remains committed to the Transatlantic alliance and to robust efforts to protect the environment," the statement continued.

-The nordic governments of Denmark, Finland, Iceland, Norway, and Sweden tweeted that they would stand by future generations.
+Meanwhile, the nordic governments of Denmark, Finland, Iceland, Norway, and Sweden tweeted that they would stand by future generations.

-Belgium’s prime minister described the Trump's decision as a “brutal act.”
+A number of cities, including Paris Anne Hidalgo, also took to social media to express their continued support for the climate accord regardless of Trump.
+Meanwhile, Belgium’s prime minister described the Trump's decision as a “brutal act.”

-Meanwhile, Italy's prime minister reaffirmed his country's commitments to the accords, while French President Emmanuel Macron announced that he would make a statement on the issue later on Thursday evening.

 The US will join Syria and Nicaragua as the world’s only other nations not in the Paris agreement.
 But Trump's decision didn't come as a surprise to most governments.